-‘Days Of Our Lives’ Spoilers: Stefan-Gabby Bond, Hope’s Tricky Curiosity, Kayla Vents, Eli Supports Gabi
+‘Days Of Our Lives’ Spoilers: Stefan-Gabby Bond, Hope’s Tricky Curiosity, Kayla Vents, And Eli Supports Gabi

 Wednesday, March 21: Eli Helps Gabi Prepare For Trial

 DOOL spoilers for Wednesday reveal that Eli Grant (Lamon Archey) and Gabi Hernandez are still together.
 The fashionista mentally prepares to go on trial.
-She could go to prison for killing Andre DiMera (Thaao Penghlis) if convicted.
+She could go to prison for killing Andre DiMera (Thaao Penghlis), if convicted.

 Even though Gabi is innocent, the prosecution has tons of evidence against her.
 Eli is a Salem detective and was part of the investigative team.
 However, he believes in Gabi’s innocence.
 On March 21, Eli will support Gabi while she tries to get ready to fight for the truth and her freedom.